Canada’s trusted source for timely news and information on biosimilar biologics

 Why have biosimilar biologics been developed and approved?

-Biologics are treatments that can help patients with serious diseases such as inflammatory arthritis, cancer, diabetes, inflammatory bowel disease, multiple sclerosis, and psoriasis.
+Biologics are treatments that can help patients with serious diseases such as inflammatory arthritis, cancer, diabetes, inflammatory bowel disease, multiple sclerosis, psoriasis, and age-related macular degeneration.
 However, they are complex medications and can be very expensive and time consuming to develop.
 This can limit patients’ access to these medicines, and can make it difficult for the healthcare system to afford them.
 What does this mean for provincial drug plans?
 According to data from the Canadian Institute for Health Information, public drug program spending on biologic medicines reached $4.7 billion in 2022 (29.6% of total public drug program spending).[3]
 For the tenth consecutive year, anti-TNF biologic medicines used for rheumatoid arthritis and Crohn's disease accounted for the highest proportion of that public drug spending total.[4]

 Biosimilars have the potential to improve patient access to biologics and save public and private healthcare systems billions of dollars now and over the coming years.
 A study commissioned by the Canadian Government’s Patented Medicine Prices Review Board (PMPRB) has estimated that private and public drug plans across Canada could save from $332 million CDN to $1.81 billion CDN in the third year following biosimilar entry across a portfolio of products.[5]